-For all new projects (wind power plants, gas power plants, hydro power plants, power lines, transformers) development concession must be granted.
-The regulatory authority, NVE, is delegated authority for licensing energy installations.
-For all projects NVE consider the project economy, public and private interests and environmental issues.
-For larger projects a more extensive process EIA (Environmental impact assessment) is required.
+For all new projects (wind power plants, gas power plants, hydro power plants, power lines, transformers) a development licence must be granted.
+For all projects NVE considers the project economy, public and private interests and environmental issues.

-The regulatory authority has delegated responsibility for power system studies to appointed concessionaire in a given grid area.
-The main task of the work on the power system studies is to contribute to a socio-economic rational (assumed correct) development of the regional grids and the national grid.
+The regulatory authority has delegated responsibility for power system studies to an appointed concessionaire in a given grid area.
+The main task of the work on the power system studies is to contribute to a socio-economic rational development of the regional grids and the national grid.
 In this connection the energy carriers in question are for stationary energy usage.
 The power system studies will continue to be an important base document in the regulator NVEs handling of the applications for a concession to erect an energy plant or installation.
 This is especially of importance regarding applications for the larger overhead line projects.

-3 This does not include 300 MW reserve capacity reserved for use in highly critical power situations only.
+4 This does not include 300 MW reserve capacity reserved for use in highly critical power situations only.